June 14, 2019

 - Once the community approves the endorsement;

-- The candidate can finally apply for Permanent Residence to IRCC.
+- The candidate can finally apply for Permanent Residence at IRCC.

 Who are eligible to apply?

-At this stage, the eligibility requirement will only be published in summer 2019 and how to apply will also be published after.
+At this stage, the eligibility requirement will only be published in the summer of 2019 and how to apply will also be published after.

 If you are interested, please contact us.